suhashkowsick1234/taskflow-realtime-collaboration/README.md

 ---

-## 👤 Author
+👤 Author

-Built as a **full‑stack real‑time systems project** demonstrating:
-- Modern frontend architecture
-- Scalable backend design
-- Real‑time communication
-- Production‑grade Dockerization
+Suhash Kowsick
+Aspiring Software Engineer
+Interested in backend development, real-time systems, and full-stack applications
 ---

 ## ⭐ Final Note

-This project showcases **end‑to‑end system design**, not just CRUD.
-It highlights how real‑time applications are built, scaled, and deployed in modern production environments.
+This project focuses on demonstrating real-time collaboration patterns and core full-stack development concepts in a practical application.

 ---